justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   <!-- TODO (justinfagnani): find the spec name for this location -->

 Aside from element bindings, these locations are the mutable parts of the DOM.
-Expressions cannot be used immutable parts like tag or attribute _names_.
+Expressions cannot be used in immutable parts like tag or attribute _names_.

 Multiple expressions may appear in an attribute value if the value is quoted, or if the expressions have no space between them.